scottbrandonmurphy/openmusictheory.github.io/harmonicFunctions.md

 | **S**	| *fa* and *la*/*le*	| *do* and *re*	| *do* (if *re* is also present) and *mi*/*me*
 | **D**	| *sol* and *ti*/*te*	| *re*	| *fa* and *la*/*le*

-To determine the function of a chord, find the function that includes all the scale degrees of a chord (irrespective of chromatic alterations).
+To determine the function of a chord, find the function that includes all the scale degrees of a chord (regardless of chromatic alterations ― that is, treat &#9839;4 the same as regular scale-degree 4).
 If more than one function contains all the scale degrees, take the function with the most triggers in the chord.

 There is one exception to this (for now): a chord with scale degrees 6, 1, and 3 is a special kind of tonic chord, called a *destabilized tonic*.
 Quinn uses the special functional label is **Tx**, rather than simply **T**, for this chord.